azer/crud/README.md

 ## CRUD

-A minimalistic relational database library for Go, with simple and familiar interface.
-[Why?](#why-another-ormish-library-for-go)
+A minimalistic relational database library for Go.

+Features:
+* Simple and familiar interface.
+* Well tested, being used in production for past 2 years.
+* Internal logging with timers, can be configured for streaming slow queries into Slack.

+Manual:
 * [Install](#install)
 * [Initialize](#initialize)
 * [Define](#define)